What are the Different Types of Mortgage Lenders?

 Wholesale lenders are distinct in that very little of their lending is “client-facing” and they work mostly through third parties and mortgage brokers.
 Most wholesale lenders are large banks that farm out the application, qualification, and lending parts of the process to smaller firms.

 The retail lender is, as opposed to the wholesale lender, “client-facing.”
-These are companies that do not loan through third parties, and smaller banks, credit unions, and mortgage bankers all count among examples.
+These are companies that do not loan through third parties.
+Smaller banks, credit unions, and mortgage bankers all count among examples.

 Warehouse lenders are mortgage companies that loan to other mortgage companies.
 This helps new or smaller lenders originate their loans, and provide short-term lines of credit.